-- · A routine first-time request for a service - · A request for compensation only - · An issue that is in court or has already been heard by a court or a tribunal - · A disagreement with a decision where a statutory right of appeal exists, for example in relation to council tax or non-domestic rating appeals or Electoral Registration objections - $\cdot$ An attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision.

-Complaints Received During 2020/21

-There were a total of 4 Complaints received during 2020/21.
-A decrease from 14 last year.
-All the complaints related to our Electoral Registration function.

-Resolution of Complaints

-All complaints were resolved at the frontline resolution stage.
-All complaints were resolved on the day of receipt.

-Referral to the Scottish Public Sector Ombudsman

-No complaints were referred to the Ombudsman.
+- A routine first-time request for a service, - A request for compensation only, - An issue that is in court or has already been heard by a court or a tribunal, - A disagreement with a decision where a statutory right of appeal exists, for example in relation to council tax or non-domestic rating appeals or Electoral Registration objections, - An attempt to reopen a previously concluded complaint, or to have a complaint reconsidered where we have already given our final decision.
+Complaints Received During 2022/23 There were a total of 4 Complaints received during 2022/23 which was a decrease of 4 from last year.
+All of the complaints related to our Electoral Registration function.
+Resolution of Complaints All of the complaints were resolved at the frontline resolution stage.
+Referral to the Scottish Public Sector Ombudsman No complaints were referred to the SPSO.

-Learning from Complaints

-The outcome of complaints are discussed at the regular management team meetings and any learning is implemented.
-There was only one complaint upheld this year and it concerned an incorrect email address.
-Our teams were reminded of the importance of checking these before using them.

-Conclusion

-The number of complaints was lower than recent years.
-This year saw a change in the demands and the delivery of our services due to the global pandemic.
-The feedback from the complaints we received and also our customer satisfaction survey are invaluable in gauging the success in our response to the pandemic.
+Learning from Complaints The outcome of complaints are discussed at the regular management team meetings and any learning is implemented.
+Further detail of complaints received are contained in our published quarterly reports.
+Conclusion The number of complaints received in the last year was down on the previous year (8).
+In the 2019/20 year we received 14 complaints.
+The feedback from the complaints we received and also our customer satisfaction survey are invaluable in gauging the success of our evolving processes.
+Russell Hewton Assessor & ERO 18 April 2023 Appendix 1 SPSO Performance Indicators Indicator 1: Complaints Received per 1000 of population.

-R Nicol

-19th April 2021

-Appendix 1

-SPSO Performance Indicators

-Indicator 1: Complaints Received per 1000 of population.

-Indicator 2: Closed complaints.
+0.014 Indicator 2: Closed complaints.